 Political leaders are rarely true agents of cultural change.

 - “Politics is a field in which the consequences of culture play out; it is not the field in which the culture itself is formed” (David Bahnsen).

-I know some fine politicians who lead with honor and integrity despite the difficulty of the environment of their work.
+I know some fine politicians who do their jobs with honor and integrity despite the difficulty of their environment.

-I suspect it would be hard to find people who trust politicians.
-And this doesn’t make it any easier for those who wish to serve with integrity.
-Yet many people believe that it’s no longer possible to maintain integrity in politics.
-I hope this is not true.
-Yet t I fear that the current reputation of Washington might dissuade men and women of integrity from considering public office.
+I suspect, however, that it would be hard to find many people who trust politicians.
+This doesn’t make it any easier for those who desire to serve with integrity.
+Many believe that it’s no longer possible to maintain integrity in politics.
+I hope they’re wrong.
+I do fear that the current reputation of Washington dissuades men and women of integrity from considering public office.

 Agents of change